Paying for your baby’s NICU stay

 • How do we pay the remaining cost?

-Take notes when you talk to your health insurance representative.
-Write down the date of your calls and the names of the people you talk to.
+Take notes when you talk to your insurance provider.
+Write down the date of the call and the names of the people whom you talked to.
 Many parents find it helpful to start a folder of letters and bills related to the cost of their baby’s medical care.
-Keeping everything together in one place can help you stay organized so you can focus on your baby’s care.
+Keeping everything together in one place can help you stay organized so you can focus on your baby’s care..

 What if your health insurance doesn’t cover all of your baby’s care?